 Plant-based Parmesan is a must for transitioning to a Wholefood Plant-based or Vegan diet, cheese is often mentioned as the one food most difficult to give up.
 Being able to make simple dairy-free alternatives at home can help.
-Have a jar on hand and add a sprinkle to your pasta or pesto, or make a sauce taste more cheezy, the umami hit from either of these plant-based parmesans can enliven a dish.
+Have a jar on hand and add a sprinkle to your pasta or pesto, or make a sauce taste more cheezy, the umami hit from either of these two easy plant-based parmesans can enliven a dish.

 Easy Plant-based Parmesan – two ways